makingthings/makecontroller/firmware/branches/chibios/core/chibios/readme.txt

 - NEW: The heap allocator has been modified, now it is possible to have multiple heaps.
 The default heap gets its memory from the new core memory manager.
-- NEW: Added a "hungry" mode to the memory pools allocator, when enabled, this mode makes a memory pool to feed memory from the core memory manager.
+- NEW: Now memory pools can optionally get new objects automatically from the core memory manager.
 - NEW: Added newlib interface file syscalls.c under ./os/various for use with the newest YAGARTO releases.
 The file provides bindings between the C runtime and the core memory manager.